 - You were charged with speeding 25 miles or more over the speed limit.

 - You are charged with a violation in a construction or maintenance work zone when workers are present.

 - You hold a Commercial Driver's License or held one at the time you were cited for the offense.

 - Appear in person at the Court within 20 days from the date of your citation.
 Requests for deferred disposition will not be accepted by fax or phone.

 - Enter a plea of Guilty or No Contest and complete an Application for Deferred Disposition.

 - Pay the deferred fees in full.
-In most cases the deferred fee is the standard fine amount including state court costs.
+In most cases, the deferred fee is the standard fine amount including state court costs plus $20 special expense fee.
 The deferral (probation) period will not begin until the deferred fee is paid.
 If you fail to pay this amount in a timely manner, it will be considered a failure to comply with the conditions of the judge's order, and dismissal will not be granted.

 Failure to Comply with the Deferred Order